tamerbayr/task-cli/README.md

 # task-cli
-A simple task list runs on Python terminal.
+A simple task list that runs on the Python terminal.

-A beginner project I made using guidelines on https://roadmap.sh/projects/task-tracker
+This is a beginner project I created using the guidelines from [roadmap.sh's Task Tracker Project](https://roadmap.sh/projects/task-tracker).

-# How to use
+## How to use
-!IMPORTANT - always use "exit" command to exit or all of your changes will be lost.
+**IMPORTANT:** Always use the `exit` command to exit; otherwise, all of your changes will be lost.

-run main.py or task-cli.exe standalone executable.
-Use commands to make changes on your task list.
-The program will keep all of your data in tasklist.json file, which will be created in the same directory after you exit the program for the first time.
+Run `main.py` or the standalone executable `task-cli.exe`.
+Use the provided commands to manage your task list.
+The program saves all data to `tasklist.json`, which will be created in the same directory after you exit the program for the first time.

-Each task has following attributes:
+Each task has the following attributes:
-1- priority: accepts any integer. default is 0
+1. **Priority**: Accepts any integer.
+Default is `0`.
+2. **Progress**: Indicates the progress of your task.
+Accepts only the following values:
+   - `0`: ToDo
+   - `1`: In Progress
+   - `2`: Done
-2- progress: progress of your task.
-Accepts only the following: 0=ToDo, 1=in-progress, 2=done. default is 0.
-You can use the numbers or keywords while using the program.
+   Default is `0`.
+You can use either numbers or keywords (e.g., "todo", "in-progress", "done") when interacting with the program.
-3- data: description of your task.
-Accepts anything.
+3. **Data**: Description of your task.
+Accepts any string.
-4- create time: creation time of your task.
-Assigned automatically.
-5- uptade tine: last uptade time of your task.
-Assigned automatically.

-# commands
+4. **Creation Time**: Automatically assigned when a task is created.
+5. **Update Time**: Automatically assigned when a task is updated.

+## Commands
-<b>add</b> `priority` `progress` `data` - adds a new task. at least data must be specified.
-Assumes 1st argument is priority if only 2 arguments are given. <br>
+- **add** `priority` `progress` `data`
+  Adds a new task.
+At least the `data` field must be specified.
+If only two arguments are given, the program assumes the first argument is `priority`.

-<b>delete</b> `index` <br>
+- **delete** `index`
-<b>display</b> - displays your tasklist <br>
+  Deletes the task at the specified index.

+- **display**
+  Displays your entire task list.

+- **display** `priority`
-<b>display</b> `priority` - displays tasks that has the specified progress <br>
+  Displays tasks with the specified `priority`.

-<b>update</b> `index` `field (priority/progress/data)` `new_value` <br>
+- **update** `index` `field (priority/progress/data)` `new_value`
+  Updates a specific field of a task with a new value.

+- **exit**
-<b>exit</b> - save and exit. always use this when you're done. <br>
+  Saves and exits the program.
+Always use this when you're done to ensure your changes are saved.